The Value Of Spring Length

 Trailer Axle Leaf Spring Length – Why?

-So, why do they have the many different spring lengths?
+So, why do they have so many different spring lengths?
 What trailer leaf spring length should I use?
 Does spring length even matter?

 In a word, Yes.
 How much is debatable, and it depends on what you’re doing with the trailer.
 So let’s break it down into a few key points.

-- The biggest advantage to long springs is ride.
+1. The biggest advantage to long springs is better ride.
 In general, longer springs give a better ride.
 You can see this in the evolution of pick-up trucks.
-As the years go on, truck and SUV manufacturers are finding ways to make rear leaf springs longer.
-They support load just as well long or short, but the bump handling dynamics are better with longer springs.
-Basically it helps absorb bumps better by allowing more motion with smaller force changes.
-For trailers, the longer spring means the trailer can’t react as quickly to a bump, so it doesn’t jar as much.
+As the years go, truck and SUV’s are getting longer rear leaf springs.
+They support load just as well long or short, but the bump dynamics are better with longer springs.
+In general, longer springs have a lower deflection rate which helps to absorb bumps better.
+It allows more motion with smaller forces.
+For trailers, a longer leaf spring length means the trailer doesn’t react as quickly to bumps, so it doesn’t jar as much.

-- Longer springs spread the load more.
+2. Longer springs spread forces more.
 With leaf springs, the load effectively divides from the axle so the front of the spring has half the load, and the rear has half.
-If we think about extremes, a super short spring makes all the load apply to the frame at one-ish point.
-A really long trailer leaf spring length puts two load points far apart — and that makes less stress in one area.
-Less stress concentration in one area of the main beam.
+If we think about extremes, a super short spring puts all the force at one-ish point on the frame.
+A really long trailer leaf spring length puts two force points, half as much, far apart — and that makes less stress in one area.

-- Longer springs weigh more and typically cost a little more.
+3. Longer springs weigh more and typically cost more.
 If you want cheap, go short.
 That said, the small difference in price — if that’s the only reason — is probably just chincy.

 What Trailer Leaf Spring Length Should I Use?

-This second question is more complicated.
+This question is more complicated.
 Not that choosing needs to be complex, but to give proper advice, we must know the situation.
-In general, longer springs are better for most applications.
+In general, longer springs give a softer ride, so they are better for many applications.
 While ride quality is not amazingly better by adding 2 or 4 inches to the springs, it is better.
 That means (slightly) better trailer control, and harshness on other trailer components is less.
-As a side note, torsion axles are touted for better ride, yet just like adding a couple inches in trailer leaf spring length, the difference is small.
+As a side note, torsion axles are touted for better ride, yet just like adding a couple inches in trailer leaf spring length, the difference is noticeable, but not huge.

 The main reason to prefer leaf springs over torsion axles is stress distribution at the trailer frame.
 That said, longer springs spread the stresses even more, and from an engineer’s perspective, that has value.

 So, without other considerations, choose longer leaf springs.
 That is especially true for single axles.
-That said, if space does not allow, of if you’re simply replacing existing springs, use the longest acceptable alternative.
+If space does not allow it, or if you’re simply replacing existing springs, use the longest acceptable alternative.

 Why So Many Spring Lengths?